ducktrshessami/discord-buttsbot/README.md

 Original bot created by [pinguino](https://www.twitch.tv/pinguino) and maintained by [tininsteelian](https://www.twitch.tv/tininsteelian)

-Avatar and presence activities by Julia Rolon
+Avatar and presence activities by Entrop

 ### Powered by: